-Bigstep Cloud SRL (hereinafter referred to as “Bigstep”, “we”, “us” or “our”), is a big data services company based in Bucharest, Romania, organizer of Big Data Week Bucharest event.
+Esolutions Grup SRL, Bigstep Cloud SRL and its affiliates (hereinafter referred to as “eSolutions”, “Bigstep”, “we”, “us” or “our”), are information technology services companies based in Bucharest, Romania, organizers of 2021 Bucharest Big Data Week event.

-Bigstep respects your privacy (by “you” we mean any current or prospective Bigstep event attendee, client or supplier whose personal information is in our possession) and are committed to maintaining the confidentiality and the privacy of the personal information we collect.
+eSolutions respects your privacy (by “you” we mean any current or prospective eSolutions event attendee, client, or supplier whose personal information is in our possession) and we are committed to maintaining confidentiality and the privacy of the personal information we collect.

 Our personal information practices are described below, in any applicable privacy supplements, and in notices regarding data collection.